gvwilson/buildtogether.tech/src/research/index.md

     several projects and found that many mis-report themselves in ways that will inevitably skew the results of simplistic analysis.

-Historically, juries in Scotland were allowed to return one of [%i "Scottish verdict" %][%g scottish_verdict "three verdicts" %][%/i%]: innocent, guilty, or not proven.
+Historically, juries in Scotland were allowed to return one of [%g scottish_verdict "three verdicts" %][%i "Scottish verdict" %]: innocent, guilty, or not proven.
 The world would be a better place if we were all more comfortable saying, "I don't know," and with changing our minds as new evidence comes in.